 How to make a Freedom of Information (FOI) Request

-A request to access information under the Act must be made in writing.
-You may use our FOI Request Form, or simply send a signed letter.
+A request to access information under the Act must be made in writing and in person.

 Please make your request as specific as possible.
 If available, please provide case numbers, exact dates and addresses, as well as names or badge numbers of the officers involved.
 This will assist us in conducting an accurate search for the requested information.
 Under the Act, public bodies have 30 business days to respond to your request - and in certain circumstances, a 30 business day extension may apply.